 Epoxy Concrete Floor Coatings (Solid, Metallic, Glitter)

 Epoxy floor coatings are extremely versatile for a basement, workshop, conference table, countertops, a highly decorative piece of artwork, art gallery or retail space.
-Black Rhino Floors from Hartford, Wisconsin has partnered with world class epoxy flooring manufacturers.
+Epoxy flooring is one of the most common types of resin flooring options.
+Black Rhino Floors from Hartford, Wisconsin, has partnered with world class epoxy flooring manufacturers.
 Epoxy coatings can be applied over many types of substrates as long as the surface is structurally sound and prepared properly.
 Most epoxy manufacturers recommend a CSP 2 through CSP 4 (Concrete Surface Profile) as a suitable preparation for a good bond between the chemical adhesion and the substrate.
 Our surface preparation method includes grinding the concrete surface with our industrial strength diamond grinding equipment.

 Since Epoxy is self-leveling, this floor type is primarily used on level surfaces.
 We will grind high spots, fill low spots which will ultimately level as the material is added.